Gabesarch/TIDEE/README.md

 All metrics will be saved in the folder `metrics` every `log_every` episodes (specified by arguments).

+To run with the open and close, append `--do_open.

 Noisy measurements:
 (1) To run using estimated depth, append `--estimate_depth`.